 Inside: Mud play fosters your child’s creativity, happiness, and health.
-Read on to find out the benefits of mud play + best mud play activities.
+Read on to find out the magical benefits of mud play and scroll down to the best mud play activities.

 Playing in the mud was a big part of my childhood.
-So, it might come as a surprise that when my first child touched mud with his hands for the first time, I picked him up and rushed to sanitize his hands ten times.
+So, it might come as a surprise that when my first child touched mud with his hands for the first time, I picked him up and rushed to sanitize his hands.

 Education is to blame.
 Before having children, I took a couple of food biology and chemistry classes in college.
 After that, I became acutely aware of all the bacteria and viruses living around us, especially in the mud!
 E Coli for one (22 participants in a mud race in Nevada contracted E Coli), and flesh-eating bacteria for another (a woman loses her sight after catching the flesh-eating disease in mud).